AY2526S1-CS2103T-F14b-2/tp/docs/UserGuide.md

 ### Locating patients by name : `find`

-Finds persons whose names contain any of the given keywords.
+Finds patients whose names contain any of the given keywords.

 #### Command Format: